Menu image/svg+xml

 In the course of digitisation, it is therefore becoming interesting to also record statistics on innovation activities in the houshold sector (houshold sector innovation).
 Amateurs in the houshold sector are devoting more time to acquiring, testing and developing new knowledge and sharing their findings with others.
 How such "free innovations" (free innovation) come about, who takes part in them and what makes them successful has hardly been researched so far.
 This is where the PeerInnovation project comes in, as there is great potential for the emergence of sustainable, frugal and convivial technologies.
 For example, the OpenEnergyMonitor helps to monitor energy consumption at home, construction plans for bicycle caravans are shared via the WikiFactory platform, and the WikiHouse project facilitates modular and sustainable construction.

-PeerInnovation examines the contributions of user communities to innovation and sustainability in the three fields of action energy, transport and urban development.
-Interviews, focus groups and social network analysis help to map actors and innovation projects and identify relevant interaction platforms.
-The users' digital forums are made accessible as a data source for netnographic analyses.
-Based on the experiences in the fields of action, the instruments for empirical recording of household innovations will be further developed.
-The findings on the emergence, dynamics and success conditions of cooperation will be processed in practical guidelines for economic actors and civil society and translated into innovation policy recommendations for action.
+PeerInnovation examined the contributions of user communities to innovation and sustainability in the three fields of action energy, transport and urban development.
+Interviews, focus groups and social network analysis helped to map actors and innovation projects and identify relevant interaction platforms.
+The users' digital forums were made accessible as a data source for netnographic analyses.
+Based on the experiences in the fields of action, the instruments for empirical recording of household innovations were further developed.
+The findings on the emergence, dynamics and success conditions of cooperation were processed in practical guidelines for economic actors and civil society and translated into innovation policy recommendations for action.

 IÖW Project Team